 If you haven’t heard of Elixir Health Pot, you’ve been missing out.
 It’s a Taiwanese hotpot chain that prides itself on its healthy broths.
 With every pot ordered, you also get unlimited “tofu bread” and duck blood.

 Elixir Health Pot, also known as Ding Wang Wulao Guo (鼎王无老锅) currently has four locations in Shanghai.
-The first, original location, which opened in 2013, still stands on Hengshan Lu.
+[UPDATE] The original location on Hengshan Lu closed, 2013-2022.

 The Food: Soups & Meats & Tofu!